gbiagomba/WhiteLonestarRaven/README.md

 Named after one of the biggest ravens in its species. this is a heavyweight version of its counterpart.
 It was designed to perform a comprehensive pingsweep and portknock scan of a target network.
 First it performs seeprated/individual ICMP, TCP SYN/ACK, UDP scans.
 Then it checks all 65,535 TCP/UDP ports.
 Un;llike the counter part, this script will perform an agrevise scan and it will run additional scripts when performing the portknock.
 Lastly, the results are dumped into a folder and that folder is later compressesed.

 ## Dependencies:
-I provided an install script, do note that install script was meant to be used in a debian system.
-If you are running on MacOSX or some other flavor of UNX/NIX than you will have to fetch the dependencies manually.
-You will need to clone the below reports into /opt/ and install all the dependencies fore each project.
+I provided an install script, do note that install script will try to install those dependicies for you for most popular UNX/LNX distributions.
+If it fails, you than you will have to fetch the dependencies manually.
+You will need to clone the below reports into /opt/ and install all the dependencies for each repo.
 ```
 https://github.com/vulnersCom/nmap-vulners
 https://github.com/scipag/VulScan